Olive oil with Designation of Origin: a guarantee of quality

-Come and discover the colour, aroma and unique tastes of Spanish extra virgin olive oil.
-Three characteristics that are guaranteed by the Designation of Origin seal.
-They are excellent quality oils that conserve all their natural vitamins and antioxidants.
-Try them in local dishes and be sure to purchase one or more varieties.
+Come and discover the unique colour, scent, and flavour of Spanish extra virgin olive oil - three characteristics guaranteed by the Designation of Origin logo.
+These excellent quality oils conserve all their natural vitamin and antioxidant content.
+Enjoy them in our local dishes, and be sure to buy some to take home.

-Your experience does not have to end there.
-When you come, be sure to take home a bottle of oil from the region you visit.
-When you get back, use it to dress salads, as an ingredient in strews or to season fish.
-You will taste the difference.
-How to tell if the oil you are purchasing is Designation of Origin?
-It's easy, you just have to look at the label.
-Nevertheless, as soon as you open it you will know.
-The aroma and taste are unique.
+Your experience doesn’t have to end there.
+On your next trip, don’t forget to buy a bottle of oil from the regions you visit.
+When you get home, use it for your salad dressing, cook with it, and add it to fish dishes.
+You’ll see the difference.
+How do you know if you’re getting an oil with Designation of Origin?
+It's simple, just look at the label.
+In any case, you'll know as soon as you open it.
+The taste and aroma are unmistakable.

 Эта информация оказалась для вас полезной?